LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

     ]
 ```

 These base urls are not checked when using cloud object store and bulk-import.
+If you need to disable the validBaseUrls feature you may add `fhirServer/bulkdata/validBaseUrlsDisabled` as `true`.

 The `fhirServer/bulkdata/maxInputPerRequest` is used to configure a maximum number of inputs supported by the instance.
 The default number is 5.